performant-software/Neatline/docs/final/adding-vector-geometry.md

 To address this problem, Neatline 2.0 introduced the "Draw SVG" tool, which makes it possible to create high-fidelity, easily-maintained illustrations in specialized vector editing programs like [Adobe Illustrator][illustrator] or [Inkscape][inkscape] (and even in-browser tools like [SVG-Edit][svg-edit]) and import them directly into the Neatline editor.
 This way, you can do the difficult work of vector illustration in tools that are specifically designed for that task, and then drop the final products into Neatline exhibits.
 Later in, if you want to change something about the drawing, you can just go back to the original source file, make the change, and then update the Neatline exhibit with the new content.

 Neatline reads a commonly-used serialization format called SVG (Scalable Vector Graphics), a form of XML that encodes geometric information.
-To start, you'll need to save off your vector file as an SVG document:
+To start, you'll need to save off your vector file as an SVG document.

+### Generating the SVG Document

 Using **[Adobe Illustrator][illustrator]**: